zakiyousufi/leaderboard/README.md

 To get a local copy up and running...
 Follow these
   ## 📋Setup
-to use the project Awsome Books please follow :
+to use the project Leaderboard please follow :
- >Open GitHub and go to my GitHub Profile >>Repositorys Repository name: Awsome books.
+ >Open GitHub and go to my GitHub Profile >>Repositorys Repository name: Leaderboard.
  ** To clone
  >Click “Code” and copy the given URL.